r-plus/ReederEnhancer/README.md

 # ReederEnhancer
 Add the useful feature for Reeder v3.x.
+ReederEnhancer extends the Reeder.app

+Compatible with iOS 5 or higher

 * Display alerts when sending articles by swiping the article list
 * Disable "Pull to Refresh"
 * Add HatenaBookmark function
 * Sync notification
-* change the format then move to top the caret for Twitter, Facebook, App.net, Buffer, etc.
+* Change the format then move to top the caret for Twitter, Facebook, App.net, Buffer, etc.
-* change the format for Mail Link
+* Change the format for Mail Link

-Compatible with iOS 5 or higher
-ReederEnhancer extends the Reeder.app

 * You can configure options from Setting.app